DavidAnson/markdownlint/doc/Rules.md

 **Text**
 ```

-The configured strong style can be a specific symbol to use ("asterisk",
+The configured strong style can be a specific symbol to use (`asterisk`,
-"underscore"), or can require that usage be consistent within the document.
+`underscore`) or can require all strong matches the first strong (`consistent`).

-Note: Emphasis within a word is restricted to "asterisk" in order to avoid
+Note: Emphasis within a word is restricted to `asterisk` in order to avoid
-unwanted emphasis for words containing internal underscores like_this_one.
+unwanted emphasis for words containing internal underscores like__this__one.

 Rationale: Consistent formatting makes it easier to understand a document.